10 memorial ideas

 Many people want to memorialise their lost ones with something they can touch and feel, or a place they can visit regularly to simply say hello and maybe lay some flowers or light a candle.
 But, as mentioned, a memorial doesn’t have to be something physical – and memories can often be just as effective as a physical reminder.
 We mentioned at the start of the article that memories can fade over time, but particularly positive or strong memories can often be difficult to lose, especially if they make a strong impression.

-A good tip for making memories last longer is to stick to three or four key memories.
-Choose particularly happy moments (humans naturally remove sad times from their memories!) and think of them over and over again, then write them down in a diary or somewhere they’ll be seen.
+A good tip for making memories last longer is to write them down in a diary or somewhere safe, so you can revisit those memories again.
 Even if years have gone by since the person passed away, well-embedded memories or visual cues like a note or diary entry can soon make them vivid again.
 Again, the beauty with strong memories is that they can be taken anywhere and accessed at any time!

 If you’ve recently lost someone and are finding it difficult to cope or just want someone to speak to, don’t hesitate to use our range of services, including online GriefChat service.